ForLives research and expertise span three themes: forest ecosystem resilience; rights, justice and socio-cultural benefits; and the green economy.

-These themes represent a nested hierarchy relevant to the advancement of the Sustainable Development Goals (SDGs) (Fig 1).
-They reflect our mission to see forests used equitably to support local livelihoods in a manner which sustains and protects forests in perpetuity.
+These themes represent a nested hierarchy relevant to the advancement of the new sustainable development (e.g., SDGs) and climate change (e.g., Paris Agreement) agendas (Fig 1).
+They reflect our mission to see forests used equitably to support local livelihoods in a manner which sustains and protects forests — and land — in perpetuity.

 All of our projects consider three cross-cutting issues: climate change, gender, and governance.